-Alternatively, the boards can be mitred to finish off the corner, this would also be applicable if the corner is anything other than 90 degrees.
-It is best to use the same board around the corner so that the wood grain pattern, colour tone, and profile match.
-Ensure to stagger the end joints of the boards ie, $\frac{1}{2}$ to $\frac{1}{2}$ When mitring the boards on a corner, this is done at the same time as installing the cladding boards.
-These mitred joint details can be seen in fig. 9 & 10
+Alternatively; the internal corner, the boards can be butted up to each other with no Corner Trims, shown in fig 9.
+For the External corner, Fascia boards can be mitred to finish off the corner.
+These alternative methods would also be applicable if the corner is anything other than 90 degrees.
+When butting the board together or mitring fascias for the corner, this is done at the same time as installing the cladding boards.
+These mitred joint details can be seen in fig. 10

-Fig. 9 - Internal mitred corner detail Tip for mitre joints Mitre and dry fit the boards to make sure the joint fits well, apply polyurethane wood glue to the core of the boards and superglue to the lastane surface.
+Fig. 9 - Internal mitred corner detail Tip for mitre joints:

+Mitre and dry fit the boards to make sure the joint fits well, apply polyurethane wood glue to the core of the boards and superalue to the lastane surface.
 Bring the joint together with the lastane front edge touching together first, then close the back of the joint and drop into place.
 If any PU glue bubbles out of the joint, wait until it is semi-dry and remove.
 Touch-up Coating can be used on any small imperfections on this joint.

 Fig. 10 - External mitred corner detail

 Joining Square Corner Trims

 When joining two Corner Trims together to make a longer length, these should be joined on a 20 degree scarf joint.
 They should be joined so that the perforated closure connects both profiles together, again dry fit the joint before cutting the profiles to length.
 The bottom cut should be painted in Touch-up Coating.
+Silicone sealant should be used at the back when the profiles are joined on a Perforated Closure.